crate/croud/docs/user-roles.rst

 .. _org-member:

-Organization Member
+Organization member
 -------------------

 * Organization member has read-only access to the organization (settings, users).

 .. _project-roles:

-Project Roles
+Project roles
 =============

 .. _project-admin:

-Project Admin
+Project admin
 -------------

 The admin of a project has the following privileges: